muzeyr/financial-h-case/README.md

 # 1.Adım
 Aşağıdaki kod satırı ile yeni proje oluşturabilirsiniz.\
 Would you like to add Angular routing ?
-(YEs)\
+(Yes)\
-Would stylesheet format would you like to use?
+Which stylesheet format would you like to use?
 (CSS)\
 Bootstrap kullanacağım için CSS seçtim. \